roaldmh/Questionnaire.js/README.md

 - Given a valid JSON definition file, a questionnaire will be generated as HTML on your webpage.
 - Form inputs:
  - input type=text
-- Multiple sets of questions, implemented in fieldsets
+- Multiple sets of questions, implemented as fieldsets
 - Nesting of question sets

 Road map: